 Zoë is a San Francisco native who most recently relocated to Seattle from the Twin Cities.
 In Minnesota, Zoë was the community relations specialist with the Metropolitan Council, the Twin Cities’ regional planning agency.
 Prior to that, she was the senior associate of housing and transportation policy at the Silicon Valley Leadership Group, a technology trade association in the Bay Area.
 Zoe’s past work includes policy advocacy on the local, state, and federal levels as well as helping to lead a regional transportation funding measure in Santa Clara County.
 Zoë’s issue areas include transportation, land use, and environmental policy in District 5.
 She earned her B.S. in Political Science from the University of Oregon.

 Shaunice Wilson is a native of Renton, WA and earned her B.A. from Seattle University in Public Affairs with a concentration in International Development.
 Prior to joining the King County Council, Shaunice worked with Seattle Public Schools supporting program operations for an after-school literacy tutoring program.
 Additionally, she spent several years working with the City of Seattle providing administrative support to both the Equity and Environment Initiative Office and the Fresh Bucks program.
-Shaunice manages communications, constituent correspondence, scheduling and other office operations for District 5.
+Shaunice manages community engagement, communications, constituent correspondence, scheduling and other office operations for District 5.